 The rare mastiff dog breeds are large and powerful dogs often referred to as giant dog breeds.
 They are also considered to be among the more exotic and unique breeds.
-All of these tags certainly fit and contribute to the fact that the cost to obtain one is usually quite high.

 While mastiffs have been bred for centuries for various purposes, their origins are somewhat unclear.
 According to some experts the dogs may have originated in Asia or the Middle East.
-The American Kennel Club says that images of the Mastiff may be seen on Egyptian monuments. dating back to 3000 BC

-Wherever the dogs came from, they were in Persia and Turkey by 485 BC when Xerxes brought them from there into Greece.
-These large dogs were more than likely used to guard flocks and herds.
+Wherever the dogs came from, they were in Persia and Turkey by 485 BC when Xerxes brought them from there

 Ultimately, "they" became the ancestors of later war dogs and sheepdogs.
 Dogs from the Molossia region gave their name to Molossers, a term still used to describe many mastiff-type dogs.

 Early on, differences were developing among the mastiffs.
-Some were being used as shepherds (white with longer muzzles) and the darker, heavier dogs being used in battle.
+Some were being used as shepherds (white with longer

-From these diverse dogs came the Great Pyrenees, the Dogue de Bordeaux, the Neapolitan Mastiff and many other dogs we still know today, as well as the Mastiff found in England.
+Dogue de Bordeaux, the Neapolitan Mastiff and many other dogs we still know today, as well as the Mastiff originating in

 Along with being guard dogs the Mastiff became a powerful hunting dog used to hunt bear and wolf.
-Some mastiff-type dogs were also used for bull-baiting and dog fighting.

 There are countless descendants of the ancient mastiffs today, spread throughout many dog breeds.

-As the Romans traveled into various regions, they often brought along their mastiffs which stimulated significant interest in these powerful dogs.
-This led to the breeding of distinct mastiff variations in many of these areas.
+As the Romans expanded their empire into various regions, they often brought along their mastiffs which stimulated significant interest in these powerful dogs.

 For instance, in Gaul, locals changed the Roman mastiffs into the Alpine Mastiff and later the St. Bernard.

-Today there are many mastiff breeds that are thriving, such as the St. Bernard, the Great Pyrenees and the Mastiff.
-But there are also a number of mastiff breeds which are either nearly extinct or which have been revived and are attempting a comeback.
+there are also a number of mastiff breeds which are either nearly extinct or which have been revived and are

-Some of these breeds are known only in Europe.
-In some cases the breeds were wiped out by World War I and II.
+World War I and II.
 In other cases, the numbers have simply dwindled due to a lack of breeders.

-The American Mastiff dog breed (AM) originated in the United States and was,developed over several years through a cross of the English Mastiff and the Anatolian Mastiff resulting in a dog that can weigh up to 200 pounds or more.
+The American Mastiff dog breed (AM) originated in the United States and was developed over several years through a cross of the English Mastiff and the Anatolian Mastiff resulting in a dog that can weigh up to 200 pounds or more.

 The AM breed is registered with the Continental Kennel Club and has been recognized as a purebred breed by them since 2000.

-Their overall appearance is that of a massive, impressive-looking powerful dog bearing a very similar resemblance to the English Mastiff.
+bearing a very similar resemblance to the English Mastiff.

-While many may be overawed by an American Mastiff, this large dog is known to be a very loyal and extremely family-oriented breed - getting along well with children being patient and gentle.
-Once socialized they will be friendly with family friends and guests.
+While many may be overawed by an American Mastiff, this large dog is known to be a very loyal, extremely family-oriented breed.

 Though not aggressive, as a family protector, the AM's commanding appearance, standing at 3 feet tall, would make any potential intruder think twice before proceeding.

 Families interested in welcoming an American Mastiff puppy or rescue should ideally have plenty of space for exercise and play and be experienced dog owners - particularly with similar sized dog breeds.
-A list of breeders can be found here.

 Regarding health, the not uncommon issues, which an informed vet will know how to treat, include: